FormidableLabs/serverless-jetpack/README.md

 **Lockfiles**

 It is a best practice to use lockfiles (`yarn.lock` or `package-lock.json`) generally, and specifically important for the approach this plugin takes because it does **new** `yarn|npm` installs into a temporary directory.
 Without lockfiles you may be packaging/deploying something _different_ from what is in the root project.
+And, production installs with this plugin are much, much _faster_ with a lockfile than without.

 To this end, the plugin assumes that a lockfile is provided by default and you must explicitly set the option to `lockfile: null` to avoid having a lockfile copied over.
 When a lockfile is present then the strict (and fast!) `yarn install --frozen-lockfile  --production` and `npm ci --production` commands are used to guarantee the packaged `node_modules` matches the relevant project modules.
 And, the installs will **fail** (by design) if the lockfile is out of date.